backstage/backstage/docs/getting-started/app-custom-theme.md

 });
 ```

+> Note: we recommend creating a `theme` folder in `packages/app/src` to place your theme file to keep things nicely organized.

 You can also create a theme from scratch that matches the `BackstageTheme` type exported by [`@backstage/theme`](https://www.npmjs.com/package/@backstage/theme).
 See the
 [Material UI docs on theming](https://material-ui.com/customization/theming/) for more information about how that can be done.